 Food deserts are areas that lack access to affordable fruits, vegetables, whole grains, low-fat milk, and other foods that make up the full range of a healthy diet.
-Limited access to affordable, healthier foods is one factor that may make it harder for some Americans to eat a healthy diet and could negatively affect their health.
+Limited access to affordable, healthier foods is one factor driving negative health outcomes in many communities.

-The other defining characteristic of food deserts is socio-economic: that is, they are most commonly found in low-income areas.
+The other defining characteristic of food deserts is socioeconomic: that is, they are most commonly found in low-income areas.
 That’s where the NMTC can help.
-Over the past decade, the NMTC has financed hundreds of grocery stores, farmers’ markets, and other projects expanding access to fresh food.
+Since 2003, the NMTC has financed over 300 grocery stores, farmers’ markets, food delivery services, food banks, and other projects expanding access to food in underserved areas.

 [huzzaz id=”nmtc-financed-grocery-stores” pro=”1″ layout=”card” titleoverlay=”1″ showvideos=”1″ nocoverart=”1″ class=”hzWrap-card”]